bcbio/bcbio-nextgen/docs/contents/configuration.rst

   variant calling and deep panel calling in cancer samples, where we tune regional/amplicon analyses to maximize sensitivity.
   [genome, regional, amplicon]
 -  ``coverage_depth_min`` Minimum depth of coverage.
-Regions with less reads will not get called.
+When calculating regions to call in, bcbio may exclude regions with less than this many reads.
+It is not a hard filter for variant calling, but rather a guideline for determining callable regions.
+It's primarily useful when trying to call on very low depth samples.
 Defaults to 4.
 Setting lower than 4 will trigger low-depth calling options for GATK.

 .. _analysis_regions-config: